bsteciuk/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 }
 ```

-## Supported Features and Limitations
+## Supported Features

 ### Secrets and ConfigMaps
 Secrets and ConfigMaps can be utilized in Windows Server Containers, but must be used as environment variables.
-Limitation: Using Secrets and ConfigMaps as volume mounts is not supported in Windows Server Containers at this time.
+See limitations section below for additional details.

 **Examples:**